Information for Support Persons

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that provides confidentiality regarding a student's education records, including disciplinary records.
 When a student enters the college setting, regardless of age, they become the custodian of their own record.
 This means that SARP cannot disclose information regarding a student's disciplinary record without the student's permission.
 Students can give permission for SARP to share their disciplinary record with anyone should complete the Authorization to Release Form and return it to SARP.
 FERPA does permit disclosures of information regarding alcohol and drug violations to parents or guardians of students who are under the age of 21.

-sTUDENT CONDUCT & THE LAW
+sTUDENT Accountability & THE LAW

 Attorneys as Support Persons

-The Student Accountability process is not comparable to a court of law, criminal proceeding or civil proceeding and therefore the role of the attorney is also dissimilar.
+The student accountability process is not comparable to a court of law, criminal proceeding or civil proceeding and therefore the role of the attorney is also dissimilar.
 In this administrative process, the role of the attorney is one of a support person.
 This support person is not an active participant and may not participate in the Accountability Resolution Meeting or Hearing.
 They can attend the Accountability Resolution Meeting or Hearing as a support to the student and can guide or advise the student on what questions to ask or answer during their Accountability Resolution Meeting or Hearing.
 However, they may not speak directly to the hearing officer, and during a Hearing they may not be heard on record.

 Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), and the implementing regulations, the Office of Student Accountability & Restorative Practices cannot discuss a student's record with an outside agent without written permission granted by the student.
 This Disciplinary Record Authorization Form can be found at: Office of Student Accountability & Restorative Practices | Towson University.
 Absent this form, staff members are limited to discussing university policies and procedures and not the specifics of any student's disciplinary record.